cactacea/backend/README.md

 ### Getting Started

-To get started, add a dependency on filhouette depending if you are building a server based on Finatra.
+To get started, add a dependency on cactacea depending.

 ```
 "io.github.cactacea" %% "server" % "18.11.2"